apajulas/starter-hugo-academic-APwebsite/content/publication/Ulrich-SciImmuno-2022/index.md

 abstract: "Asthma is a chronic inflammatory lung disease with intermittent flares predominately mediated through memory T cells.
 Yet, the identity of long-term memory cells that mediate allergic recall responses is not well defined.
 In this report, using a mouse model of chronic allergen exposure followed by an allergen-free rest period, we characterized a subpopulation of CD4+ T cells that secreted IL-9 as an obligate effector cytokine.
 IL-9–secreting cells had a resident memory T cell phenotype, and blocking IL-9 during a recall challenge or deleting IL-9 from T cells significantly diminished airway inflammation and airway hyperreactivity.
 T cells secreted IL-9 in an allergen recall–specific manner, and secretion was amplified by IL-33.
 Using scRNA-seq and scATAC-seq, we defined the cellular identity of a distinct population of T cells with a proallergic cytokine pattern.
 Thus, in a recall model of allergic airway inflammation, IL-9 secretion from a multicytokine-producing CD4+ T cell population was required for an allergen recall response."

 # Summary.
 An optional shortened abstract.
-summary: "IL-9 is involved in asthma, yet what cells it comes from and its role in seasonally induced asthma (recall immune responses) is unclear.
-Here, Ulrich et al. used an allergen rechallenge mouse model to study the impact of IL-9 producing immune cells on lung inflammation and recall responses.
+summary: "Ulrich et al. used an allergen rechallenge mouse model to study the impact of IL-9 producing immune cells on lung inflammation and recall responses.
 They found that IL-9 primarily came from multifunctional CD4+ T cell resident memory (Trm) populations present in the lungs of mice.
 These cells secreted IL-9 in an antigen-specific manner and largely depended on IL-33 for IL-9 up-regulation.
-IL-9+ CD4+ Trm also had a unique transcriptomic and epigenetic profile compared with other T cell populations in the lung.
-Together, these data suggest that targeting IL-9+ Trm in the lungs during seasonal allergies might abrogate lung inflammation."
+IL-9+ CD4+ Trm also had a unique transcriptomic and epigenetic profile compared with other T cell populations in the lung."

 tags: []